unum-cloud/uform/README.md

 - __Late-Fusion Models__: Great for capturing the big picture but might miss the details.
 Ideal for large-scale retrieval.
 OpenAI CLIP is one of those.

-- __Early-Fusion Models__: These are your detail-oriented models, capturing fine-grained features.
+- __Early-Fusion Models__: These are detail-oriented models that capture fine-grained features.
 They're usually employed for re-ranking smaller retrieval results.

 - __Mid-Fusion Models__: The balanced diet of models.
-They offer both a unimodal and a multimodal part, capturing both the forest and the trees.
+They offer an unimodal and a multimodal part, capturing both the forest and the trees.
 The multimodal part enhances the unimodal features with a cross-attention mechanism.

-So, if you're looking to navigate the complex world of multi-modal data, UForm is the tiny but mighty companion you've been searching for! 🌈🔍
+So, if you're looking to navigate the complex world of multi-modal data, UForm is the tiny but mighty companion you've been searching for!

 ### New Training Objectives